mrjeffstevenson3/mmimproc/pylabs/projects/roots/reg_notes.md

     * q: can we make template to fit MEG dipoles from ANTS template using make_spheres?

 * Use ```antsRegistrationSyN.sh``` (with nearest neighbor interpolation) for multimodal to T1 reg
-* Use template warps & xforms to go from T1 to template
+* convert affines from .mat to .txt with ConvertTransformFile * Use template warps & xforms to go from T1 to template
 * do stats at template level
 * Use ```antsRegistrationSyN.sh``` to go from template to MNI space for atlasing
 * move stats to MNI to get atlasing and higher spacial results